-With that knowledge, teaching goal setting for kids is important and the Harvard study is a perfect example.
-If you’ve never taught your kids about goalsetting, begin immediately.
+With that knowledge, goal setting for kids is important and the Harvard study is a perfect example.
+If you’ve never taught your kids about goal setting, begin immediately.
 If you have, make sure you make it a practice to review their goals with them, either quarterly or annually.
-Here are some ways you can teach goal setting and life planning skills to your kids.
+Here are some ways you can help your kids set goals and achieve them.

-1. Ask them what was the biggest thing they accomplished this past year and discuss it.
+1. Ask them what the biggest thing they accomplished this past year is and discuss it.

-3. Have them write down one goal in each of the roles listed in Step One.
-Make sure they are S.M.A.R.T.
-(Specific, Measurable, Attainable, Realistic, Time-Specific).
+3. Have them write down one goal for each of the roles they listed.
+Make sure they are S.M.A.R.T. goals (Specific, Measurable, Attainable, Realistic, Time-Specific).

 4. Have them put their goals on a large poster board.
 Give them the opportunity to be creative and make it into a craft.
 Print letters, but out letters, or have them get artistic and write their goals out with colorful markers.

 5. Have them add pictures from magazines that represent each goal.
 When done, they will have their own goal board to place in an area they will see daily.